cuponthetop/istio.github.io/content_kr/docs/concepts/performance-and-scalability/index.md

 You can learn more about [Fortio](https://github.com/istio/fortio/blob/master/README.md#fortio) on GitHub and see results on [https://fortio.istio.io](https://fortio.istio.io).

-## Realistic application benchmark
+## 현실적인 어플리케이션 벤치마크

 Acmeair (a.k.a, BluePerf) is a customer-like microservices application implemented in Java.
 This application runs on WebSphere Liberty and simulates the operations of a fictitious airline.

 Acmeair is composed by the following microservices:

-* **Flight Service** retrieves flight route data.
+* **Flight 서비스** retrieves flight route data.
 It is called by the Booking service to check miles for the rewards operations (Acmeair customer fidelity program).

-* **Customer Service** stores, updates, and retrieves customer data.
+* **Customer 서비스** stores, updates, and retrieves customer data.
 It is invoked by the Auth service for login and by the Booking service for the rewards operations.

-* **Booking Service** stores, updates, and retrieves booking data.
+* **Booking 서비스** stores, updates, and retrieves booking data.

-* **Auth Service** generates JWT if the user/password is valid.
+* **Auth 서비스** generates JWT if the user/password is valid.

-* **Main Service** primarily consists of the presentation layer (web pages) that interact with the other services.
+* **Main 서비스** primarily consists of the presentation layer (web pages) that interact with the other services.
 This allows the user to interact directly with the application via browser, but it is not exercised during the load test.

 The diagram below represents the different pods/containers of the application in the Kubernetes/Istio environment: